SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/03-Event-Handling.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Advanced/02.JS-Advanced-DOM-Manipulations/EN/JS-Advanced-DOM-Manipulations-23-24-attaching-hover-event-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-Here is an example of using the "mouseOver" type and a function declaration.
+Here is an example of using the "**mouseOver**" type and a function declaration.

 The code will run if we **mouse hover** the button.

-The result will be a change of the background color of the button, and a change of the color of the text content of the button
+The result will be a change of the background color of the button, and a change of the color of the text content of the button:

 ```js
 const button = document.getElementsByTagName('div')[0];